-THERE is no denying that Reggie Miller and Ray Allen are two of the greatest shooters to ever play basketball.
-The lethal three-point bombers carved out a reputation for breaking the hearts of millions of fans thanks to the combination of their ever-reliable jumper and an innate ability to deliver in the clutch.
+THERE is no denying the fact Reggie Miller and Ray Allen are two of the greatest shooters to ever play the game of basketball.
+These lethal three-point bombers each carved out a reputation for breaking the hearts of millions of fans thanks to the combination of their ever-reliable jumper and an innate ability to deliver in the clutch.
 When stacking the two sharpshooters against one another, a compelling argument for each player emerges, but as is the way with every Compare the Pair – there can only be one victor.

 IF you like what you read be sure to check out more SportsbyFry articles by hitting this link.
 Make sure you keep up to date with the latest Compare the Pair and NBA articles and follow my fan pages on Facebook, Twitter and Instagram to never miss a minute of the action!

-DESPITE all the similarities between the two, they had two very different personalities.
+DESPITE all the similarities between the pair, they had two very different personalities.
 Miller was one of the best trash talkers in NBA history and was often outspoken and brash when going about his business.
 That’s helped Miller establish himself as a valued NBA analyst/commentator on the sidelines.
 Allen, on the other hand, was more reserved and quiet, letting his game do the talking and largely fading into obscurity once he officially retired from the game in 2016.
-Their impact and influence on the game is tough to measure, however, Miller’s clutch heroics and famous battles with the Knicks in the playoffs outshine any of the ‘theatre’ Ray Allen produced.
-With the exception of his famous shot to save Miami against the Spurs, and being the all-time leader in made three’s, Allen doesn’t have any ‘stand out’ moments or contributing memories to the NBA.
-There are countless highlights from Reggie that impacted the game of basketball, and he is part of the reason the NBA implemented the hand check rule.
-Take nothing away from the humble hero that was Ray Allen, but Miller was able to capture audiences and keep the Pacers relevant in one of the NBA’s golden era’s.
+Their impact and influence on the game is tough to measure, however, Miller’s clutch heroics and famous battles with the Knicks in the playoffs outshine any of the theatre Allen produced.
+Take nothing away from the humble hero that was Ray, but Reggie’s ability to captivate fans and keep the Pacers relevant in one of the NBA’s golden era’s gives him the edge.

 Image from gabworthy.com